 It is not always apparent who is at fault for a rear-end accident in California.
 Rear-end collisions may be especially tricky because the leading car may make a sudden swerve or lane change forcing the trailing vehicle to hit the back bumper.
 However, because of a comparative negligence rule, California lets both parties pursue compensation regardless of who is at fault.

 The Law Offices of Mickey Fine has helped accident victims throughout Bakersfield since 1989.
-With more than 30 years of experience, our skilled lawyer can help determine the value of your claim and if and how much you were at fault in the crash.
+With more than 30 years of experience, our skilled car accident lawyer will help determine the value of your claim and if and how much you were at fault in the crash.

 The Rear Driver is Usually at Fault – But Not Always